dengathitu/Datascience-Project/README.md

 3. **What factors contribute to high turnover rates?**
    - Helps in reducing turnover by addressing workplace issues and improving job satisfaction.

-4. **Is there a relationship between employee training and mental health scores?**
+4. **How does access to Employee Assistance Programs (EAPs) impact burnout levels?**
-   - Determines if training programs improve employee well-being.
+   - Determines if EAPs improve employee well-being.

-5. **How do age and job roles affect mental health scores?**
+5. **Do employees experiencing high stress levels have a higher turnover intention?**
-   - Examines whether certain job roles or age groups are more vulnerable to poor mental health.
+   - Examines whether with high stress levels tend to quit

 ## Technologies Used
 - **Python** (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn)